 Holland America has introduced a new package available as an add-on to standard fares.
-Called, “Have It All”, this new almost-all-inclusive package offers guests a 50% savings over the cost of each feature.
+Called, “Have It All”, Holland America’s almost-all-inclusive package offers you a 50% savings over the cost of each feature.

 Competition for inclusive add-ons is heating up between the premium cruise lines.
 Back in November 2020, Celebrity Cruises introduced their new mostly-inclusive package add-on, “Always Included.”

 Earlier this week, the premium cruise line launched their first semi-inclusive add-on upgrade package.
 For a per day additional fee tacked on to your cruise fare, almost every Holland America cruise can become nearly inclusive.
 The new premium package add-on includes shore excursions, beverages, specialty dining and Wi-Fi.

 Available year-round on all itineraries six days or longer except Grand Voyages, “Have It All” is valued at $99 per guest, per day, for a seven-day cruise.
 “Have it All” cruise fares reflect a savings of 50% or more off the included amenities compared to purchasing them individually.

 “We conducted extensive research with experienced cruisers and travel partners to understand what they find most valuable when purchasing a cruise and the results overwhelmingly pointed toward one simple fare that included our top amenities,” said Gus Antorcha, president of Holland America Line.
 “Our past promotions that offered these perks have been extremely popular, so we created a premium package that is available all the time and on nearly all our cruises.”

 What’s Included with “Have It All” Additional Fare

 Holland America’s “Have It All” package includes four add-on extras, in addition to what’s already built-in to the standard cruise rate.

 - Shore Excursion: One excursion valued up to $100 or $100 off any one tour for all guests in the stateroom.